Gas condensate field development

 The development plan of the gas condensate field includes the drilling of four new production wells by a heavy-duty jack-up drilling rig.
 Each well is planned to be drilled to a depth of approximately 6,000m.

 A new four-legged steel jacket WHP supporting a topsides module will be installed as a not permanently attended installation (NPAI).
 It will receive control, monitoring, shutdown and operational support from the Shearwater platform via the WHP Integrated Control and Safety System (ICSS).

-An approximately 31km-long, 12-in new nominal bore pipe-in-pipe pipeline will be laid, connecting Jackdaw WHP to the Shearwater platform.
+An approximately 31km-long with a maximum 18in diameter, 12in new nominal bore pipe-in-pipe pipeline will be laid, connecting Jackdaw WHP to the Shearwater platform.
 The pipeline will be lined with corrosion-resistant alloy material.

 Shearwater platform details and modifications

-Shearwater platform is a fixed manned facility, comprising the Shearwater A WHP, connected by an 80m-long bridge to the Shearwater C integrated process, utilities and quarters (PUQ) platform.
+The Shearwater platform is a fixed manned facility comprising the Shearwater A WHP, connected by an 80m-long bridge to the Shearwater C integrated process, utilities and quarters (PUQ) platform.
 Production at the Shearwater facility began in 2000.

-The gas export capacity of the platform is 410 million standard cubic feet per day (Mmscfd) while the condensate export capacity is 99,000 barrels per day (bpd).
+The gas export capacity of the platform is 320 million standard cubic feet per day (MMscfd) while the condensate export capacity is 99,000bpd.

 New telecom antennas, communication and radio equipment will be added to the Shearwater C, in addition to the modification to the acid gas removal unit and piping to support the processing of hydrocarbons from the Jackdaw field.

 Norwegian engineering solutions firm Aker Solutions, previously known as Kvaerner, received the contract to deliver an NPAI in August 2022.
 The contract includes the engineering, procurement, construction, and installation (EPCI) of the WHP.
 The company will also be responsible for the associated load-out and offshore hook-up and commissioning.